 Dimmers and Motion Sensors

 Motion sensors can be a good way to keep lights turned off when they’re not needed.
 It's great to swap out all your old light bulbs with CFLs or LEDs, but if all the lights are on when no-one is home, you're still wasting energy (and money).
 The first motion sensor light switch I purchased, went into the kid's bedroom... seems they could never figure out how to turn a light off on their own!
 With dimmers you can get just the right amount of light, but be aware that most CFL's won't work with a dimmer switch... you'll need to purchase a "dimmable" CFL.
+Local electricians can also help you choose the best dimmers and motion sensor systems for your home, Ace Sydney Electricians from Sydney can give you the most updated and modern systems that not only saves energy, but your money and safety for your family too.

 Copyright 2013 © GreenTerraFirma.com, - All rights reserved